Buriram United F.C.: Affiliated clubs

 Buriram United signed a collaboration agreement with Leicester City of the Premier League in September 2020.
 The announcement event was graced by the manager of King Power Group Aiyawatt Srivaddhanaprabha together with Buriram United chairman, Newin Chidchob.
 The collaboration of both clubs is part of a project known as "Thailand Smiles With You".
 The key goal of this partnership for both clubs is to send young Thai players to Europe to develop in a league which is a higher quality to those in Thailand.
 As part of this partnership Buriram club will send key players of the team namely Supachok Sarachat, Suphanat Mueanta, Supachai Jaided for professional football training at the facilities of Leicester City.

-Academy & youth program

-Buriram United opened its first youth academies in 2011.
-The club is particularly famous for its renowned youth program that has produced many Thai talents over the years – Suphanat Mueanta, Supachok Sarachat, Ratthanakorn Maikami, and Anon Amornlerdsak have come through the ranks.
-Buriram United also regularly supplies the Thai national youth teams with local talent.
-Buriram youth academies play in the Thailand Youth League.

-The "CP-Meiji Cup U-14 International Championship" is a famous youth program that is held at Chang Arena and Elephant Ground, between October–November every year, with six youth teams from Thailand's leading academies and six youth teams (Aspire Academy, Jubilo Iwata, Mokhtar Dahari Academy).

-In 2018, Buriram United appointed Andrew Ord as head of youth development, the coach who gave Chanathip Songkrasin his youth team debut at BEC Tero Sasana.
-He replaced Brazilian Jose Alves Borges.